sanderleet/CSVproject/README.md

     behave.
 This Application can only handle files with a comma "," as a delimiter.

 This project is a small plugin Used in a bigger project of mine. and probably won't be updated after the due date (16.03).

+The basicGui is only used to open and view the files, and operations for using the .csv files should be written in another script.